![]() |

 up-bringing.
 When I consider those

-things, our difference in ages, our different world views, and yet the way we
+things - our difference in ages, our different world views, and the way we

 We

-drove back, said our goodbyes, I unpacked a little, picked up my daughter from
+drove back and then said our goodbyes.
+I unpacked a little, picked up my daughter from

 a friend’s house, and then fell asleep for a solid hour or more.
 I only awoke when a blast of wind slammed